ChivalryToken/ChivaToken/README.md

 # ChivalryToken

-ChivalryToken is a decentralized ERC-20 token built on the Ethereum blockchain.
+ChivalryToken is a decentralized ERC-20 token built on the Ethereum L2 Arbitrum blockchain.
 It is designed to incentivize and reward chivalrous behavior and community involvement.

 # Installation